This post contains affiliate links and may earn commissions on recommended products. As an Amazon Associate, I earn from qualifying purchases.

 Nutrition information is provided as a courtesy and is an estimate based on online calculators.
 Any nutritional information found on Stetted should be used as a general guideline only.

-Tried this recipe?Leave a comment below!
+Tried this recipe?Please leave a rating and comment below!

 About Megan

-I focus on fresh ingredients and easy methods, with spins that keep meals interesting.
-Dinnertime shouldn’t be stressful or complicated, and I’m here to help you enjoy the time spent in the kitchen.
-Read more…
+I learned how to cook by exploring seasonal ingredients, and you can too!
+Meal time shouldn’t be stressful or complicated, and with fresh ingredients and easy methods, I’m here to help you enjoy the time spent in the kitchen.Β Read more…

 Leave a Reply